FransBouma/InjectableGenericCameraSystem/ReadMe.md

 ## Folder structure description

 In the folder `Cameras` you'll several implementations of the system, adapted for specific games.
-The most up-to-date camera is currently the Homefront: The Revolution camera source.
+The most up-to-date camera is currently the Hellblade: Senua's Sacrifice camera source.
 New cameras should be based on that source code.

 The cameras don't use a shared piece of code as in general cameras have to be adapted to a game pretty deeply and I didn't want to make a big configurable ball.
 Additionally, cameras are often written once and perhaps fixed once or twice when the game is updated, but that's it.
 Copying